cbcmortgage/cbcinstall/README.md

 # cbc install loader

-This repo is a public entrypoint for startign the installation.
+This repo is a public entrypoint for starting the installation.
 Access to this repo does not grant access to any data or code.

 ## Instructions